-While the levels of some other environmental contaminants has risen over the past few decades (e.g., see the historical trends page), the levels of POPs in the environment fell after most developed countries restricted their use in the 1970s-1980s (Tanabe 2002).
+While the levels of many environmental chemicals has risen over the past few decades, the levels of POPs in the environment fell after most developed countries restricted their use in the 1970s-1980s (Tanabe 2002).
 To explain how the rates of diabetes could be rising while levels of POPs fell, Lee et al. 2007b propose a number of explanations:

 Researchers are just beginning to study whether contaminants can affect the blood glucose control or contribute to complications in those of us with diabetes.
-One study found that a variety of POPs were associated with higher hemoglobin A1c (HA1c) levels, a measure of long-term glucose control, as well as a higher risk of peripheral neuropathy (nerve damage).
+One study found that a variety of POPs were associated with higher hemoglobin A1c (HbA1c) levels, a measure of long-term glucose control, as well as a higher risk of peripheral neuropathy (nerve damage).
 Of the various POPs, organochlorine pesticides were the most strongly and most consistently associated with higher HA1c and neuropathy.
 If these findings are confirmed in other studies, the authors state, "new therapeutic approaches such as avoiding POPs or an increased excretion of POPs from the body can be developed for the management of type 2 diabetes" (Lee et al. 2008).
 Veterans exposed to dioxin via Agent Orange also have higher rates of neuropathy than those who were less exposed (Michalek et al. 2001).